Get

 How Long Can a Dog Live with Cancer?

 How long a dog can live with cancer depends on the type of cancer, as well as the stage of development it has reached.
 It can vary from a couple of months to 18 months or more.
 If treatment is successful, there is no reason that a dog won’t go on to live a healthy, long life.
 It will also depend on the type of cancer.
-But early diagnosis offers the best chance of successful treatment so you must take your dog to the vet if you suspect it might have cancer.
+But early diagnosis offers the best chance of successful treatment so you should take your dog to the vet if you suspect they might have cancer.

 Is Cancer on a Dog’s Paw Treatable?